At a Glance

 - To help create a fun and safe Street Reds environment that is inspiring, dynamic, challenging, and educational.

-- To attend staff training and CPD as required.
+- To attend staff training and CPD as and when required.

 - To ensure that the Foundation’s code of conduct is upheld in all activities, delivery and physical appearance.

-- Maintain required qualifications in line with FA Coaches license and other qualifications where required.
+- To maintain required qualifications in line with the FA Coaches license and other qualifications where required.

-- Be aware of and uphold risk assessment procedures for each venue worked at including Covid-19 safety guidelines.
+- To be aware of and uphold risk assessment procedure for each venue worked at including Covid‑safety guidelines.

-- Carry out any other reasonable duty aligned with the role’s purpose and level of responsibility, including the need to work at alternative venues.
+- Any other reasonable duty as may be assigned that is consistent with the purpose of the role and its level of responsibility, including the need to work at alternative venues.

-- Support the Head Coach in ensuring the delivery of sessions remains high and all suitable duties on the night are undertaken.
+- To support the Head Coach in ensuring the delivery of sessions remains high and all suitable duties on the night are undertaken.

-- Support the Head Coach to register young people into the session, ensuring compliance with Foundation consent procedures.
+- To support the Head Coach to register young people into the session, ensuring we are compliant with the Foundation consenting procedures.

-- Support the Head Coach in collating case study information for termly reporting to funders when required.
+- To support the Head Coach in the collation of case study information for termly reporting to funders when required.

-- Fulfill any reasonable tasks as part of the role as requested by the project coordinator and/or department manager.
+- To fulfill any reasonable tasks as part of your role as requested by the project coordinator and/or department manager.

 Education and Qualifications